-The 8th/13th Victorian Mounted Rifles Museum is now located at Colonel Tom Price Lines, North Bandiana on the eastern edge of Wodonga.
-The collection was originally housed at Buna Barracks, Albury, but the linking of 8/13 VMR and the 4th/19th Prince of Wales's Light Horse in 1991 and the subsequent relocation of the regimental depot to Bandiana in 1999, made the move necessary.
+The 8th/13th Victorian Mounted Rifles Museum – now called the Army Museum Bandiana is now located at Gaza Ridge Barracks, South Bandiana near Wodonga.
+The collection was originally housed at Buna Barracks, Albury, but the linking of 8/13 VMR and the 4th/19th Prince of Wales’s Light Horse in 1991 and the subsequent relocation of the regimental depot to Bandiana in 1999, made the move necessary.

 The aim of the museum remains unchanged: the preservation, interpretation and display of artefacts and documents related to light horse and armoured units that make up the lineage of the 8/13 VMR.
 These units include the 8th (Indi) Light Horse, the 13th (Gippsland) Light Horse, the 20th (Victorian Mounted Rifles) Light Horse, the 2/8th Armoured Regiment, 41st, 42nd and 43rd Landing Craft Companies, the 8th Cavalry Regiment, the 13th Armoured Regiment and the 20th Motor Regiment.

 The focus of the new museum is the Honour Wall that was constructed with a grant from the Department of Veterans’ Affairs “Their Service-Our Heritage” Program.
 It features a central Commemorative Alcove watched over by a mounted light horseman, and flanked by two six-metre long uniform cabinets.